 - Chapter/section headings should be ranged left and in italics.

-- Paragraphs (and chapter headings, where applicable) should be separated by a full single carriage return (not just simple paragraph spacing as in the default MSWord2007 formatting).
+- Paragraphs (and chapter headings, where applicable) should be separated by a full single carriage return (not just simple paragraph spacing as in the default MSWord2007 and later formatting).

 - Footnotes should be ranged left, separated from he text by a footnote separator and have no indents.